 - Be prepared for the meeting to last about twice as long as usual

-- Everything said at the meeting will be interpreted and kept confidential.
+- Let all parties know that everything said at the meeting will be interpreted and kept confidential.

 We hope you find these tips useful for your next meeting or event that requires the use of interpreters.
 The benefits of expanding your manufacturing business internationally are countless.
 There is a lot to take into consideration when expanding across borders.
 While it may be stressful at times, one thing you shouldn’t have to stress about is language and communication.
 Leave that to professionals so you can focus on growing your business!

 Interested in further learning about how interpreting services benefits manufacturing firms?
-Click here to download a case study on how Otis Elevators of United Technologies Corporation utilized interpreter services for a workshop in China.
+Click here to download a case study on how Otis Elevators used interpreter services for a workshop in China.